-'Devastating': Heartbroken mum's tribute to teen cyclist killed in crash
+Teen cyclist killed at blackspot: 'Devastated' mum's tribute to 'kind-hearted' son

 A teenager killed while riding his bike in suburban Auckland is being remembered as a kind-hearted son who loved to support his school's rugby team and rebuild old motorcycles with his dad.

-Kim James told the Herald her boy Levi, who died in a crash involving a van in Royal Oak on Saturday, took hold of every opportunity and was a spark in their family.
+Kim James told the Herald her boy Levi, who died in a crash involving a people-mover van in Royal Oak on Saturday, took hold of every opportunity and was a spark in their family.

 "It's the most devastating thing ever, I could never have imagined what it would have been like, and now that we're in the middle of it there's nothing worse."

+Levi was hit on Manukau Rd near the Royal Oak roundabout - a stretch of road that has been subject to safety concerns and analysis for many years, with suggestions not enough has been done to keep road users, especially cyclists, safe.

-She believed the 19-year-old was on his way to visit his grandmother when he was killed.
+Kim James believed the 19-year-old was on his way to visit his grandmother when he was killed.

 "My mum had lost her husband, my dad, about two and a half years ago and he would visit her quite often."